h-eugene/Obsidian/The first grading midterm.md

 - **Studying second-order theory** is only useful if you're planning to get into really complex fields like program correctness proofs or advanced mathematical modeling.
 - **Studying limits** is important for everyone because it applies to a lot of IT fields, especially in tasks involving calculations and analyzing algorithms.
+---
 ### 3) What is naïve set theory and why we need to learn it in Mathematical Analysis?
 Could you please present 2-3 its postulates and explain?
 Is any collection a set (according to the naïve set theory)?
 Prove that union and intersection of any three sets is a set again.
 Can you prove that Cartesian product of any two sets is a set too? – If you cannot, then try to prove that Cartesian product of any two finite sets is a set.
 ---
+#### What is Naive Set Theory and Why do we need to learn it in Mathematical Analysis?

+**Naïve set theory** is a simple, intuitive way to think about sets — collections of objects, like numbers or other elements.
+It doesn’t involve the more complex and abstract formalizations you’ll find in advanced set theory, making it easier for beginners to grasp.
+In mathematical analysis, **sets** are fundamental because they help define almost everything: functions, sequences, numbers, and more.
+By understanding how sets work, you can better understand more advanced topics like limits, continuity, and convergence.

+---

+#### 2-3 Postulates of Naive Set Theory:

+1) Existence of Set